xibosignage/xibo-manual/source/en/install_environment.md

 ### 4. Use an Alias

-## URL Rewriting
-The CMS should be run on a web server that supports URL rewriting.
-If this is not possible you will need to access the application by specifying `index.php` in the URL.

-A `.htaccess` file has been provided in `web/.htaccess`.
-This file assumes that the CMS is being served from the web server document root or from a virtual host.

-## Using an Alias
-The CMS can be run under an alias:
+The CMS can be run under an alias - this is an example for Apache:

 ```
 Alias /xibo "/home/user/xibo-cms/web"